 The financial statements have been prepared in conformity with U.S. generally accepted accounting principles (GAAP) and are presented in a manner consistent with that of an international organization.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-These estimates include the valuation of investments, allowance for loan losses, the fair value of derivative instruments included in other liabilities, long-term post-retirement benefits payable and debt.
+These estimates include the valuation of investments, allowance for loan losses, the fair value of derivative instruments included in other assets, the fair value of derivative instruments included in other assets, the fair value of derivative instruments benefits payable and debt.
 Actual results could differ from those estimates.